MBOps/festive-tech-hackathon/README.md

     SUBSCRIPTION_ID
     TENANT_ID

-Both GitHub Actions takes the Docker Registry Name, Username, and Password to be able to push the Blazor Docker Container to the Registry.
+Both pipelines push docker containers to a Container registry, in my testing I used my ACR.
+Therefore there are three secrets for the Registry Name, Username, and Password which are used push the Blazor Docker Container to the Registry.

     REGISTRY_NAME
     REGISTRY_USERNAME